anthonystem/CS2660-Cybersecurity-Lab-8/README.md

 When you access the application in your browser, you will see PyMarts landing page where you will be prompted to log in or register.

 ### Testing Login System
 When in the login part of the application, type in the username and password for a user and press the "Log In" button to log in as that user.
 If the username doesn't exist or is incorrect, or the password provided is incorrect, an alert will show saying "Incorrect username or password".
-If you successfully log in, you will be brought to the user dashboard page.
+If you successfully log in, a session will be created with the user_id, username, and access level, and you will be brought to the user dashboard page.

 If you enter in a correct username but incorrectly enter the password, it display an alert saying "Incorrect password."
 It will also show how many attempts you have left.